globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/0003-01-01-challenge.md

 # Welcome to the Challenge!

 ## We are pleased you are applying for the Global Resilience Challenge.
 The application deadline is November 30, 2014.
-Please follow the guidelines to submit your application.
-Please note applications must be submitted in English.
+All required documents are required to be submitted in English within one PDF file.

 <div class='applies row'>